What is mental capacity?

 If the person diagnosed with dementia has not lost mental capacity, they will be able to make a Lasting Power of Attorney.
 This should be done with a lawyer, who can offer proper advice and attest that the person understands the decision they are making.

 There are two types of Lasting Power of Attorney – one for decisions regarding property and finances, and the other for decisions regarding health and welfare.
 These allow you to specify different people to handle each type of decision – although in practice many people choose the same people for both.

-Once the Lasting Powers of Attorney have been drawn up, they will be registered with the Court of Protection.
+Once the Lasting Powers of Attorney have been drawn up, they will be registered with the Office of the Public Guardian.
 They cannot be used until they are registered, although they will still be valid once registered even if the person who made them loses mental capacity during the registration process.

 Once they have been registered, the property and welfare Lasting Power of Attorney can be used at any time that the person who made it chooses, even if they have not lost mental capacity.
 The health and welfare Lasting Power of Attorney can only be used once the person who made it has lost mental capacity.

 When a person with dementia has lost capacity